timalbert/livefortheline/source/_articles/2021-05-01-in-the-valley.blade.md

 ## In The Mud

 I've felt a lot like that guy from the movie "It's a Wonderful Life," where suddenly, an outpouring of support floods in when he needs it most.
-Likewise, so many have come alongside me in my journey through cancer.
+Likewise, so many have come alongside me in this journey through cancer.
 I’ve been taught a lesson in generosity through it all and have been humbled by those willing to walk through this mud with me.
 At times it felt more like an army crawl.

-Kate, my family, and Pastor Bryan have been a constant, daily encouragement.
+My wife Kate, my family, and Pastor Bryan have been a constant, daily encouragement.
 It has been a great blessing to me how, in this season, the Lord has brought new friends into my life and also, reconnected me many from the past.

-To have a wife who is not running, a pastor ready and willing to struggle and work through the hardest questions, and the unyielding support of family and friends has brought me to my knees in thankfulness.
+To have a wife who is not running, a pastor ready and willing to struggle alongside through the hardest questions, and the unyielding support of family and friends has brought me to my knees in thankfulness.
 “I thank my God in all my remembrance of you” <a class="text-yellow-500" href="https://www.biblegateway.com/passage/?search=Philippians+1%3A3&version=ESV">(Philippians 1:3</a>).

 ## Providence